matrix-org/matrix-spec/content/appendices.md

 * The character `*` matches zero or more characters.
 * `?` matches exactly one character.

+## Dot-separated property paths

+It is useful to express the "path" to an event property by concatenating property names with dots, e.g. `content.body` would represent the a `body` property in the event's `content`.

+To handle ambiguity when a property name contains a dot, any literal dot or backslash found in a property name should be escaped with a backslash.
+E.g. a property `m.relates_to` in the `content` would be expressed as `content.m\.relates_to`.

+It is recommended that implementations do not redundantly escape characters, as other escape sequences are reserve for future use.

 ## Security Threat Model

 ### Denial of Service